hackclub/hackclub/workshops/personal_website/README.md

 _**We recommend going through this workshop in Google Chrome.**_

-Prophet Orpheus is here to guide you through making your own personal website.
+Prophet Orpheus, [our mascot](https://github.com/hackclub/dinosaurs/blob/master/README.md), is here to guide you through making your own personal website.

 It will look something like this: